 Moi moi is a Nigerian food made with steamed ground beans and spices.
-Moi moi is commonly served at parties, wedding ceremonies and other occasions.it can be eaten alone or paired with other Nigerian foods like jollof rice, fried rice, rice and stew and lot more.
+Moi moi is commonly served at parties, wedding ceremonies and other occasions.
+It can be eaten alone or paired with other Nigerian foods like jollof rice, fried rice, rice and stew and much more.

-Moi moi can be cooked in different ways with the most common method being in bowls and aluminium foil and heat proof nylons.
+Moi moi can be cooked in different ways, with the most common method being in bowls, aluminium foil, and heat-proof nylons.

 - Tatashe ( Red bell pepper )

 - 2 large onions